GabrielaTuma/Credit_Risk_Analysis/README.md

 </p>

-Oversampling and Undersamplig methods show similar performances, precision scores are around 0.7 and recall scores are around 0.01.
-We can see a slight improvement when the SMOTEENN method is applied combining both sampling techniques, but not enough to say the model is reliable.
+Oversampling and Undersamplig methods show similar performances, precision scores are 0.01 and recall scores are around 0.7.
+We can see a slight improvement when the SMOTEENN model is applied combining both sampling techniques, but not enough to say the model is reliable.

-The very low precision scores from all methods tell us that a lot of the low risk loans were "accused" by the model of being high risk.
-The recall scores, all around 0.7, are saying that about 70% of the high risk loans are "caught".
+- The very low precision scores from all methods tell us that a lot of the low risk loans were "accused" by the model of being high risk.
+- The recall scores (between 0.63 and 0.78) are saying that around 70% of the high risk loans were correctly "caught".

 Most of the high risk loans will be detected by using RandomOverSampler, SMOTE, ClusterCentroids and SMOTEENN algorithms, but a lot of low risk loans will be incorrectly classified in the process.
 Therefore, they should not be used to predict credit risk independently.

 ### Ensemble

+Ensemble learning is the process of combining multiple models, like decision tree algorithms, to help improve the accuracy and robustness, as well as decrease variance, and therefore increase the overall performance of the model.

+BalancedRandomForestClassifier and EasyEnsembleClassifier were employed in the credit card credit dataset from LendingClub as well, as they might be better predictors.

 BalancedRandomForestClassifier:
 <p align="center">